airframa/airframa.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Graduate Researcher at Multimedia Laboratory (MMLab), Department of Information Engineering, the Chinese University of Hong Kong.
+subtitle: *Graduate Researcher at Multimedia Laboratory (MMLab), Department of Information Engineering, The Chinese University of Hong Kong.*

 profile:
   align: right